cartrawler/cartrawler.github.io/docs/ios/inpath/implementationSteps.md

 {: .note }
 `style`: An optional <a href="/docs/ios/customisation/themes#creating-a-ctstyle">CTStyle</a> object, used to set the fonts as well as the primary, secondary, and accent colors in the SDK.
 Please ensure any custom fonts used are included in your main bundle. <br/><br/>
-`customParameters`: A dictionary of parameters, custom to a particular partner, see below for options.<br/> <small>- orderID: A String value that represents the Order ID for a Flight PNR or Booking Reference, example: IE1234 <br/> - flightNumberRequired: A boolean key to enable Flight Number as a required field in the Payment Form.
+`customParameters`: A dictionary of parameters, custom to a particular partner, see below for options.<br/> <small>- orderID: A String value that represents the Order ID for a Flight PNR or Booking Reference, example: IE1234 (limited to 32 characters)<br/> - flightNumberRequired: A boolean key to enable Flight Number as a required field in the Payment Form.
 Default: 0 (optional field)</small><br/><br/>
 For a full list of property descriptions, please click <a href="/docs/ios/inpath/property-descriptions#sdk-initialisation-parameters">here</a>

 ---